Crowd surge wasn't mentioned in Astroworld operational plan

 Associated Press

-HOUSTON (AP) — A 56-page event operations plan for the Astroworld music festival included protocols for dangerous scenarios including an active shooter, bomb or terrorist threats, and severe weather, but it did not include information on what to do in the event of a crowd surge.
+Hundreds of people were treated for injuries on-site and at least 13 were hospitalized.
+They included a 9-year-old boy who attended the festival with his father but became separated as the crowd became dangerously packed, according to family members.

-But that’s what authorities believe happened Friday night when eight people died after headliner Travis Scott took the stage at the outdoor festival in Houston that is now the focus of a criminal investigation.
-Authorities have said 50,000 people attended the event.
+Bernon Blount said his grandson, Ezra, was in a medically induced coma at a Houston hospital and that the boy’s heart, lungs and brain were injured in the melee.

-Among the hundreds injured was a 9-year-old boy who was trampled and remained in a medically induced coma at a Houston hospital Tuesday, according to his family.
+A 56-page event operations plan for the Astroworld music festival included protocols for dangerous scenarios including an active shooter, bomb or terrorist threats, and severe weather.
+But it did not include information on what to do in the event of a crowd surge.

 “In any situation where large groups of people are gathering, there is the potential for a civil disturbance/riot that can present a grave risk to the safety and security of employees and guests,” the plan said.
 “The key in properly dealing with this type of scenario is proper management of the crowd from the minute the doors open.
 Crowd management techniques will be employed to identify potentially dangerous crowd behavior in its early stages in an effort to prevent a civil disturbance/riot.”